JKirk865/LRUCache/README.md

 "lock free" and more ideal for highly multi-threaded users.
 It architecture is the same the  "LRUCache_lock" but makes us of a lock free doubly linked list class that I did not write.
-The underlying data structure is borrowed from *https://github.com/c7hm4r/LockFreeDoublyLinkedList* which is C# .Net Core 2.0 implementation of the paper *“Lock-free deques and doubly linked lists” by Håkan Sundell and Philippas Tsigas (2008)*.
+The underlying data structure is borrowed from *https://github.com/c7hm4r/LockFreeDoublyLinkedList* which is C# .Net Core 2.0 implementation of the paper *Lock-free deques and doubly linked lists” by Håkan Sundell and Philippas Tsigas (2008)*.

 ## Performance
 Surprisingly the "LRUCache_lock" implementation has better single and multi-threaded performance than I expected.
 It is simpler